-(dollars in th ousands)
+(dollars in thousands)

-2013 2013 Change ge 2012
+2013 Change 2012

-1 Provision \$ % Provision
+Pr Provision \$ % Provision

-( (Restated)

-Provision for income taxes, net \$ 557 \$ (2,115) (79.2)% \$ 2,672
+Provision for income taxes, net \$ 2,147 \$ (783) (26.7)% \$ 2,930

-Our effective tax rate, which represents our tax provision as a percentage of income before tax, was 6.4% and 19.5%, respectively, for the three-month periods ended March 31, 2013 and 2012 (Restated).
-Our provision for income taxes for the 2013 period decreased by \$2.1 million from the 2012 period, primarily as a result of changes in the jurisdictional mix of earnings and overall lower profitability of the business.
-During the three-month period ended March 31, 2013, there were no significant discrete items that impacted the tax provision.
-By comparison, during the three-month period ended March 31, 2012 (Restated), there was a discrete tax expense of \$1.8 million, which is primarily comprised of a \$2.0 million expense for a withholding tax liability on a Canadian dividend.
+Our effective tax rate, which represents our tax provision as a percentage of income before tax, was 9.7% and 10.0%, respectively, for the nine-month periods ended September 30, 2013 and 2012 (Restated).
+Our provision for income taxes for the 2013 nine-month period decreased by approximately \$0.8 million from the same 2012 period, primarily as a result of changes in the jurisdictional mix of earnings and overall lower profitability of the business.
+During the nine-month period ended September 30, 2013, there were no significant discrete tax items that impacted the tax provision.
+By comparison, during the nine-month period ended September 30, 2012 (Restated), there was a net discrete tax expense of approximately \$0.5 million, which is primarily comprised of a \$2.3 million withholding tax liability, including interest and penalties, on a Canadian dividend; a \$1.4 million tax provision associated with an Irish income tax audit; a \$0.5 million tax provision associated with a change in our indefinite reinvestment assertion with respect to a Canadian subsidiary; and the establishment of a valuation allowance against certain foreign deferred tax assets of \$0.4 million; largely offset by a \$3.8 million benefit for a refund claim related to a previously accrued Canadian withholding tax liability and a \$0.6 million benefit for the release of a tax reserve.
 No benefit is provided for losses generated in the United States and certain foreign jurisdictions, including Ireland, due to the full valuation allowance on the respective deferred tax assets.

 We have significant net deferred tax assets that are primarily a result of tax credits and operating loss carryforwards.
 The realization of the net deferred tax assets is dependent upon the generation of sufficient future taxable income in the applicable tax jurisdictions.
 We regularly review our deferred tax assets for recoverability with consideration for such factors as historical losses, projected future taxable income, the expected timing of the reversals of existing temporary differences, and tax planning strategies.
 Accounting Standards Codification, or ASC, Topic 740, Income Taxes, requires us to record a valuation allowance when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-Based on our level of deferred tax assets at March 31, 2013 and our level of historical U.S. and certain foreign losses, we have determined that the uncertainty regarding the realization of these assets is sufficient to warrant the need for a full valuation allowance against our U.S. deferred tax assets and certain foreign deferred tax assets.
+Based on our level of deferred tax assets at September 30, 2013 and our level of historical U.S. and certain foreign losses, we have determined that the uncertainty regarding the realization of these assets is sufficient to warrant the need for a full valuation allowance against our U.S. deferred tax assets and certain foreign deferred tax assets.